FAForever/wiki-pages/Development/Mapping.md

 Intro on what is needed to create a map.
 Quick overview of all elements, mention necessary skills if required.
 Explain where creativity becomes important and where there is room for new stuff.

 >Anything below this point needs to be short on text and mostly link to other pages of the wiki.
+(Remove this note once the page is completed)
 {.is-warning}
 # Tools and software
 ## Editors